kenranunderscore/mtgap-layout/README.md

 To make the layout visible to GNOME, add the contents of `xkb/evdev_section.xml` to

     /usr/share/X11/xkb/rules/evdev.xml

+(But be aware that system updates can overwrite `evdev.xml`.
+Then you have to manually insert the section again.)

 The linux version contains the following variants: